maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 ### transport monitoring data
 + UDP
++ **Feedback : In the open and extensible data model defined by Juniper Networks.
+Data is generated as Google protocol buffers (gpb) structured messages.
+The files that define each .proto message are published on the Juniper Networks web site.
+Native sensors export data close to the source, such as the line card or network processing unit (NPU), using the User Datagram Protocol (UDP).
+Because this model features a distributed architecture, it scales easily.**
 + **Which protocol is used to transport monitoring data in Juniper's open and extensible data model**

 ### Junos Telemetry Interface